47 The American Sign Language and English Secondary School (02M047)

 AP Courses

-Algebra II (Advanced Math), AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Environmental Science, AP Human Geography, AP United States Government and Politics, AP World History: Modern, Physics (Advanced Science), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP Biology, AP Calculus AB, AP Computer Science A, AP English Language and Composition, AP English Literature and Composition, AP Environmental Science, AP Human Geography, AP Statistics, AP World History: Modern, Physics (Advanced Science), World Languages (Advanced World Languages)

 Languages Offered